Sanyika Shakur

-Sanyika Shakur (born Kody Dejohn Scott; November 13, 1963 – June 6, 2021), also known by his former street moniker Monster or Monster Kody, was an American author and former gang member.
+Sanyika Shakur (born Kody Dejohn Scott; November 13, 1963 – June 6, 2021), also known by his former street moniker Monster or Monster Kody, was an American author and former gangster.
 He was a member of the Los Angeles-based Eight Tray Gangster Crips.
 He got his nickname as a 13-year-old gang member when he beat and stomped a robbery victim until he was disfigured.
 Shakur claimed to have reformed in prison, joined the Republic of New Afrika movement, and wrote a 1993 memoir called Monster: The Autobiography of an L.A.
 Gang Member.

 Monster describes how Shakur was drawn into gang life, his experiences as a gangster both on the street and in prisons, and eventually his transformation into a Black nationalist.

 Shakur spent 36 months at San Quentin State Prison and five years at Pelican Bay State Prison, most of which was spent in solitary confinement, where he converted to Islam.

 In March 2007, Shakur, already sought by police for parole violations and named on the city's most-wanted gang members list, was arrested by the Los Angeles Police Department for allegedly breaking into the home of an acquaintance and beating him in order to steal his car.
-The charges represent a possible third strike that could send Shakur back to prison for life.
+The charges represented a possible third strike that could have sent Shakur back to prison for life.
 In May 2008, Shakur pleaded no contest to carjacking and robbery charges, and was sentenced to six years in state prison.
 Also in 2008, Shakur made his fiction debut with the publication of T.H.U.G.
 L.I.F.E.
 (Grove Atlantic Books).
-He was released from Pelican Bay after serving two thirds of his 6-year sentence in August 2012.
+He was released from Pelican Bay after serving two-thirds of his 6-year sentence in August 2012.